ayeshakashif-ak/DocuDino/frontend/README.md

 # 🦕 DocuDino Frontend

-**DocuDino** is a modern, AI-powered web application designed for secure and efficient document verification.
-This is the frontend portion of the project, providing users with a seamless and intuitive experience.

----

-## Features

-- **Modern UI** — Responsive and user-friendly interface built with modern web technologies
-- **Secure Authentication** — User login, registration, and session handling
-- **AI-Powered Document Verification** — Intelligent analysis for document validation
-- **User Dashboard** — View and manage verified documents with analytics
-- **Clean Design** — Simple, elegant, and efficient UX

----

 ## Security & Authentication

 DocuDino implements robust security practices to protect user data and ensure reliable authentication: